rachelwoeltje/Financial-and-Mental-Impacts-of-COVID-19/README.md

 ## Data Questions
 -	How did COVID-19 affect people’s spending habits compared to before the pandemic?
--	Did COVID-19 cause mental illnesses to rise and was there a correlation between an increase in mental illness and increase in spending?
+-	How did people spend their stimulus checks?
 -	How did COVID-19 affect jobs?
--	How did people spend their stimulus checks?
 -	What economic trends happened before and after COVID-19?
+-	Did COVID-19 cause mental illnesses to rise?

 ## Data Sources